awesometic/nestjs-request-id/README.md

 // To get the current format type this.requestIdService.requestIdType;

-// TO get the length of the request ID in RANDOM format type this.requestIdService.requestIdLength;
+// To get the length of the request ID in RANDOM format type this.requestIdService.requestIdLength;

 // To get its request ID